Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "There a way down through that lot?"
 Booth asked Ankki.

-"Ain’t no such thing as perfect coverage...reckon they ain’t coverin’ the poles all the time.
+"Ain’t no such thing as perfect coverage... reckon they ain’t coverin’ the poles all the time.
 We’ll watch an’ see."

 "Right."